Antanas Baranauskas: Adulthood

 In 1853, he finished school and started working as a writer and chancellor in various towns.
 During this period he began a relationship with the Samogitian poet Karolina Proniewska (Karolina Praniauskaitė) and her family.
 The two shared a passion for the poetry of Adam Mickiewicz.
 Praniauskaitė suggested that Baranauskas should try to write more in Lithuanian.
 In 1856, Karolina's family tried to separate the couple by sponsoring Baranauskas' entry into the Catholic Seminary of Varniai.
 While studying there, he began to concentrate on the development of the written Lithuanian language, and wrote a commentary on Lithuanian and Samogitian dialects Apie lietuvių ir žemaičių kalbą.
 It was the first scholarly attempt to distinguish these different Lithuanian dialects.

 While in the seminary, Baranauskas started writing poems in Lithuanian, and from that time essentially wrote in that language.
 One of his earlier works written under the influence of Mickiewicz was Anykščių šilelis (The Forest/Pinewood of Anykščiai).
 It is considered a classic work of Lithuanian literature.
 Literature critics consider it as a symbolic reference to Lithuanian history and language.
 While some critics contend that Baranauskas wrote the poem in anger, in response to an assertion by his lector Alexander Gabszewicz that the Lithuanian language was not beautiful enough to write poems in, others dispute this as a misinterpretation.
-The poem was first published in 1861, and again in 1862 in Laurynas Ivinskis' calendars.
+The poem was first published in 1861, and again in 1862 in Laurynas Ivinskis' Farmers' Calendar.

 From 1858 to 1862, Barnauskas studied at the Saint Petersburg Roman Catholic Theological Academy, receiving a master's degree in theology.
 Between 1863 and 1864, he studied at Munich's, Rome's, Innsbruck's and Louvain's Catholic universities.